shuaijiang/BlogSource/leetcode_swap_nodes_in_pairs.md

-title: LeetCode: Swap Nodes in Pairs
+title: LeetCode Swap Nodes in Pairs
 date: 2015-04-04 23:31:29
 tags: leetcode
 ---

-#Description
+# Description
 Given a linked list, swap every two adjacent nodes and return its head.

 For example,